Matatika/matatika-ext/README.md

-# MatatikaLab
+# Matatika

-MatatikaLab is a Meltano utility extension for the Matatika Lab
+Matatika is a Meltano utility extension for the Matatika Lab

 ## Installing this extension for local development